Counseling and health

 Counselors also create support groups, educating the Marianopolis community and helping students with issues such as eating disorders and sexuality.
 Students interested in starting a new group are invited to speak with a counselor.

-Sick?
-Injured?
-Not feeling so well?
-Or just looking for some general health information?
-Nurse Anna Forlini (A-166, ext.
-517) and the Marianopolis First Aid Team offer free health-related information, as well as help to students.
-She is available 9:30 a.m. to 3:30 p.m.
-Tuesdays and Thursdays for confidential consultation on health concerns such as injuries, illness, contraception and stress management.
+On-campus nurse Anna Forlini (A-166, ext.
+517) is available 9:30 a.m. to 3:30 p.m.
+Tuesdays and Thursdays for confidential consultations on health concerns such as injuries, illness, contraception and stress management.
+Each student must complete a student medical form.

 The First Aid Team is a student organization dedicated to helping the College community in times of need.
 Every member is First Aid-certified.
 The volunteer First Aid Team staffs the Health Room (A-164) for quick and efficient response to illness and injury.